dplocki/special-octo-potato/README.md

 * The workflow must contain at least one job with no dependencies
 * If the cron schedule contains a slash `/` character, it needs to be in quotes
 * Scheduled tasks seem to have some delay in starting
+* The difference between `github.ref_name` and `GITHUB_REF` while dealing with tag: one return only the tag name, the other the full tag name (with prefix)

 ### Github NPM Packages